tryton/trytond/doc/introduction.rst

 Introduction
 ############

-Tryton is a three-tiers high-level general purpose application platform written in Python and use Postgresql as database engine.
+Tryton is a three-tiers high-level general purpose application platform under the license GPL-3 written in Python and using PostgreSQL as database engine.

-It is the core base of an Open Source ERP.

-It provides modularity, scalability and security.
+It is the core base of a complete business solution providing modularity, scalability and security.